angelo-wf/NesJs/README.md

 Supports mapper 0 (NROM), 1 (MMC1), 2 (UxROM), 3 (CNROM), 4 (MMC3) and 7 (AxROM).
 The MMC3's IRQ emulation is not really accurate though.

-There is no special handling for games with battery-saves.
+There is support for both save states and battery saves (the demo does not yet handle battery saves, though).

 ## Demo